The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Two types of dynamical system

 Since we are interested in ergodic theory and dynamical systems it is natural to use the model of the geodesic flow using expanding interval maps to try to understand its dynamics.
 However, in the interests of being open minded, we should also ask:

 \begin{problem} Is this the best approach? \end{problem}

-Since the word ``best'' is a little subjective there is no real definitive answer.
-However, the somewhat equivocal answer is:

-{\it Sometimes$\ldots$} But, of course, this depends on what we are interested in and what we mean by the question.
+The word ``best'' is a little subjective, so there is no real definitive answer.
+However, the somewhat equivocal answer could be ``sometimes, yes'', however, of course, this depends on what we are interested in and what we mean by the question.
 For example if we are interested in closed geodesics on the surface then these can be viewed dynamically as closed orbits for the geodesic flow.
-However, in some cases their study can be advanced by other (less dynamical) methods.
-For example: \begin{enumerate} \item For $V$ a compact surface of constant negative curvature there are already powerful techniques (e.g. trace formulae, representation theory) which can often give more precise results. \item But for $V$ being a non-compact surface of infinite area these methods may not apply so well, but the dynamical approach often still applies.
-At a certain level this can be thought of as being because the dynamical method uses only the compact recurrent set of the geodesic flow and $T: X \to X$ with $X$ retaining its compactness. \end{enumerate}
+At the same time, in some cases their study can be advanced by other (less dynamical) methods.
+For example, we note that \begin{enumerate} \item If~$V$ is a compact surface of constant negative curvature there are already powerful techniques (e.g. trace formulae, representation theory) which can often give more precise results. \item Nevertheless, if $V$ is a non-compact surface of infinite area the above methods may not work so well, but the dynamical approach often still applies.
+At a certain level this can be thought of as being because the dynamical method uses only the compact recurrent set of the geodesic flow. \end{enumerate}

-Let us recall a classical example of a compact surface.
+Let us now recall a classical example of a compact surface.

-\begin{example} Let $V$ be an oriented compact surface of genus $g \geq 2$.
+\begin{example} Let~$V$ be an oriented connected compact surface of genus $g \geq 2$.
 This surface not only supports a metric of constant curvature $\kappa=-1$, but the space of such metrics is $(6g - 6)$-dimenional. \end{example}

-Let us now consider a couple of examples of infinite area surfaces with constant curvature $\kappa=-1$ to illustrate the last point.
+Next we want to consider a couple of examples of infinite area surfaces with constant curvature $\kappa=-1$ to illustrate the second part.

-\begin{example} A three funneled surface (or ``a pair of pants'').
-This is homeomorphic to a sphere with three disjoint closed disks removed.
+\begin{example} A three funnelled surface, or ``a pair of pants'', is a surface homeomorphic to a sphere with three disjoint closed disks removed.
 It carries metrics with constant negative curvature $\kappa=-1$.
-We can either consider the complete surface which has three funnels (or ends) or alternatively we can cut along three closed geodesics around each of the funnels to get a surface with three boundary components (as in the figure~\ref{pants:fig}).
+We can either consider the complete surface which has three funnels (or ends) or alternatively we can cut along three closed \emph{shortest} geodesics around each of the funnels to get a surface with three boundary components (as in Figure~\ref{pants:fig}, left).
 In point of fact, from a dynamical viewpoint the distinction is unimportant.
-For the geodesic flow on either version the important dynamical component is the recurrent part of the geodesic flow.
+For the geodesic flow on either version the important dynamical component is the recurrent part of the geodesic flow on the $3$-dimensional unit tangent bundle.
+It is a compact set whose intersection with any transverse two-dimensional set is a Cantor set.
+Since none of the orbits can cross any of the three geodesics around the funnels, the corresponding set appears on the pair of pants.